Painless Working Capital Solutions

-Once it’s determined which tax credit and/or vendor auditing programs your business is eligible for, you can authorize our cost recovery experts to undertake the needed study(ies) and/or audits and then consider whether you need to analyze your other operating costs and practices for external assistance if needed.
+Once it’s determined which tax credit and/or vendor auditing programs your business is eligible for, you can authorize our cost recovery experts to undertake the needed studies and/or audits.

 In any event, your business will be in a leaner operating mode and stronger financial position for whatever competitive challenges and opportunities you need to address.

 Boost Working Capital with Tax Incentive Programs

 Our risk-free cost recovery programs are designed to determine whether your business is eligible for any of a half-dozen or more engineering and auditing programs proven to generate refunds and other cash infusions for the vast majority of firms studied.

 These include payroll (research and development, or R&D) tax credits that are even better than tax deductions because 100 cents of every tax credit dollar falls to your bottom line to improve cash flow for your business.

 Most big companies eligible for these credits already take advantage of these tax incentive programs.
 But most mid-size and smaller companies do not – either because they’re confused as to what activities are eligible for these credits or intimidated by the documentation required to claim them (see this article in Bloomberg Businessweek for more on this, and this more recent article for a broader overview of R&D tax credits).